Mr-cream/RRFNet/README.md

 # RRFNet
-The official implementation of RRFNet
+The official implementation of RRFNet.

+Codes and data coming soon...